dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 sidero-system   sidero-controller-manager-5d6754fcfb-drv4h   0/4     ContainerCreating   0             51s
 ...

-# You'll notice the k8s API Server stop responding as the sidero-controller-manager joins the host networking and causes a few pods to restart.
-Just wait a minute or two
+# You'll notice the k8s API Server stop responding
+# This is the sidero-controller-manager joining the host network
+# It will cause a few pods to restart... just wait a minute!

 kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 get pods -A NAMESPACE       NAME                                         READY   STATUS    RESTARTS      AGE